gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 Well, how can we make accurate evaluation functions that can balance lots of different aspects while being tested as valid for playing bots (evals not just as an indicator but as a valid way to indicate the best move possible)?
 Our response is parametric evaluation functions.

-Parameteric evalution functions are like evaluation functions but they also take as input a set of parameters used as constants or coefficents in order to calculate the real evaluation score: we can then use [global optimization alghorithms](https://en.wikipedia.org/wiki/Global_optimization) in order to find good values for those sets of parameters.
+Parametric evalution functions are like evaluation functions but they also take as input a set of parameters used as constants or coefficents in order to calculate the real evaluation score: we can then use [global optimization alghorithms](https://en.wikipedia.org/wiki/Global_optimization) in order to find good values for those sets of parameters.

+Parametric evaultion functions can also be recursive functions, like in this case, where it has a coefficent applied to the best response turn that can be done by the opponent after our move; all of the non-recursive weights in this case are used in order to make a base evaluation, then we select the *k* best moves and calculate the recursive scores with *n* depth.

 ---

 For the WeightedUTTT evalution function, we'll use this list of parameters:

-- `taking_metacell`: add if the move will complete a metacell
+- `take_cell`: add if the move will complete a metacell
+- `take_double_cell`: add if placing here will make a compleatable 2-in-a-row in that metacell
+- `take_double_grid`: add if winning this metacell will make a compleatable 2-in-a-row of metacells

+---

-- `stop_metacell`: add if the move will stop the enemy from completing the metacell
+- `stop_cell`: add if the move will stop the enemy from completing the metacell
 - `stop_win`: add if the move will stop the enemy from winning
+- `stop_double_cell`: add if the move will stop the enemy from making a compleatable 2-in-a-row in that metacell
+- `stop_double_grid`: add if the move will stop the enemy from making a compleatable 2-in-a-row of metacells

+---

+- `giving_cell`: add if the move will allow the enemey to win a metacell
-- `double_metacell`: add if placing here will make a compleatable 2-in-a-row in that metacell
+- `giving_double_cell`: add if the move will allow the enemy to make a compleatable 2-in-a-row in that metacell
-- `double_grid`: add if winning this metacell will make a compleatable 2-in-a-row of metacells
+- `giving_double_grid`: add if the move will allow the enemy to make a compleatable 2-in-a-row of metacells

+---

 - `play_corner`: add if the move was played in the corner of the metacell
 - `play_sides`: add if the move was played in the sides of the metacell
 - `play_center`: add if the move was played in the center of the metacell

+---

-- `best_enemy_move`: multiply by the weight of the best move doable by the enemy
+- `best_enemy_move`: multiply by the weight of the best legal move of the enemy
-- `apply_softsign`: special flag; if true, apply the softsign function ($\{f}(x) = \frac{x}{1 + |x|}$) for the calculations of `best_enemy_mode`.
+- `$apply_softsign`: special flag; if true, apply the softsign function ($\{f}(x) = \frac{x}{1 + |x|}$) for the calculations of `best_enemy_mode`.

-(Note: if it is possible to win with one move, the score will always be equal to 10000)
+- `$ignore_giving`: special flag; if true, ignore the values of the `giving_` family of parameters if this is not the last layer of depth in the tree evaluation.

+(Note 1: automatic wins are always equal to 1000000.0, automatic losses are always equal to -1000000.0; this is really important because it allows propagation, where paths that force wins or losses can be passed down long chains of multiplications [ex. tree evaluation of a move 10 turns ahead], allowing for a better selection of moves)

+(Note 2: `$apply_softsign` is relevant as softsign can normalize `best_enemy_move` to a range from -1 to 1)

+(Note 3: `$ignore_giving` is relevant as the recursive score calculations also calculate how good the opponent's moves are, so the `giving_` family of parameters are less relevant, and might stop us from building strategies based on giving the enemy a single positive move in order to build a longer-term strategy)

+Special flags should be chosed before the optimization of the parameters, as it (slightly) changes the function that we are trying to optimize.

 ---